ochrstn/mongoose-find-within-ref/README.md

 If the reference field you want to query is nested within another operator in your query, it will not be considered in every case.
 Currently only a top-level `$or` operator can be handled.
 This is a known limitation and we're actively working on a solution.
 For now, you'll need to structure your queries so that the reference fields are not nested within other operators.

-Using the dot notation to query nested fields in referenced documents is currently not supported.
-For example, you cannot query a nested field like `book.publisher.name` directly.
-Instead, you need to query the nested field as a nested object like in the example above`.

 ## Contributing

 We're always looking to improve, so if you encounter any issues or have suggestions for improvements, please feel free to open an issue or merge request.